Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 • the marking guide should be straightforward enough that markers can fill it in during the assessment

-• decide if prompting a student means that points will be deducted
+• decide if prompting students means that points will be deducted

 • decide if students will be allowed, or even encouraged, to draw diagrams to support their answers

-• ensure the wording used in the marking criteria is not overly specific.
-There may be skills difficult for some students to demonstrate, such as eye contact.
+• ensure the wording used in the marking criteria is inclusive and not overly specific.
 Instead of specifying eye contact, the rubric might stipulate that students need to demonstrate appropriate awareness of the audience.
 This would ensure that the criterion can be interpreted individually for each student

-• decide whether to use multiple examiners, which can be helpful for managing time, taking notes, solving technical issues, and marking reliability
+• decide whether to use multiple examiners, which can be helpful for managing time, taking notes, solving technical issues, marking reliability and moderation

 • conduct a marker meeting before and after the assessment to discuss the task, the marking criteria, and matters arising.